ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After each line of code executes, what are the values of x and y?
 Do the variables change?
 Do their values?

 <!-- solution below -->
+x becomes 3, and y becomes 10.
+Both variables change when we tell them to because they're not constants, but they have primitive types and are therefore immutable.

 ## Question 4